Agda-zh/PLFA-zh/src/plfa/part1/Induction.lagda.md

 Let's unpack these rules.
 The first rule is the base case, and requires we show that property `P` holds for `zero`.
-The second rule is the inductive case, and requires we show that if we assume the inductive hypothesis---namely that `P` holds for `m`---then it follows that `P` also holds for `suc m`.
+The second rule is the inductive case, and requires we show that if we assume the inductive hypothesis-namely that `P` holds for `m`-then it follows that `P` also holds for `suc m`.
 -->